bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Yeah.
 Yeah, exactly.
 Exactly.
-I guess my point is like I want to return to an era where like we can look at small soft forks Because Segwit and Taproot were complete reimaginings almost of like various aspects of Bitcoin.
+I guess my point is like I want to return to an era where we can look at small soft forks.
+Because Segwit and Taproot were complete reimaginings almost of like various aspects of Bitcoin.
 And there were massive, massive like engine overhauls.
-And this is a change that's a lot like check sequence verify or check time lock verify or check lock time verify, like really well contained, pretty modest, simple changes.
+And this is a change that's a lot like `OP_CHECKSEQUENCEVERIFY` or `OP_CHECKLOCKTIMEVERIFY`, like really well contained, pretty modest, simple changes.
 And so both CTV and OpVault are a very manageable, kind of small set.

 ## OP_VAULT + ANYPREVOUT